lunchboxer/spelling-master/src/lib/level3-glossary.md

 harmful
 : Causing damage or injury.
 "Smoking can be very harmful."

-haven't
+haven’t
 : Have not.
-"I haven't finished my homework yet."
+"I haven’t finished my homework yet."

-he'll
+he’ll
 : He will.
-"He'll be here soon, I'm sure."
+"He’ll be here soon, I’m sure."

-he's
+he’s
 : He is.
-"He's my favorite teacher."
+"He’s my favorite teacher."

 hear
 : Perceive sound through the ear.
 "I hear music outside."

 held
 : Grasped, supported.
-"He held his mother's hand crossing the street."
+"He held his mother’s hand crossing the street."

 helpfully
 : In a helpful caring manner.
 "The tutor helpfully explained the concepts."